fluendo/flumes/README.md

 * gstreamer-1.0

 ## Usage
 You need to provide a configuration on either `$HOME/.flume` or a system wide configuration at `/etc/flume`.
-The database parameters are modeled in the same way as `SQLAlchmey` URL parameters.
+The database parameters are modeled in the same way as `SQLAlchemy` URL parameters.

 Sample configuration for sqlite3 database driver
 ```ini